Free Raised Garden Bed Plans

 Wood

-Consider wood if you like the natural appearance and don’t mind replacing a piece now and again.
-It won’t last forever.
+Consider wood if you like the natural appearance and don’t mind replacing a piece now and again, since it won’t last forever.

 If choosing wood, make sure you have a relatively flat and stable surface.
 Uneven pressure will cause bowing.